The Battle of Trafalgar

 So, who won the Battle of Trafalgar?

 It depends on which newspaper you read!
 The battle was an overwhelming victory for Britain.
-450 British men were killed, but more than over 4000 Spanish and French men lost their lives.
-The French account, however, proclaims a victory for France, stating that ‘The English Fleet is annihilated…our loss was trifling’.
+450 British men were killed, but more than 4000 Spanish and French men lost their lives.
+One French account of the time, however, proclaimed a victory for France, stating that ‘The English Fleet is annihilated…our loss was trifling’.

 What role did Greenwich play in the story?

-Lord Admiral Horatio Nelson lost his life at the height of the battle, shot by a sniper.
+Admiral Lord Horatio Nelson lost his life at the height of the battle, shot by a marksman.
 Nelson’s body was preserved in alcohol for the long journey home and arrived at the Royal Hospital for Seamen at Greenwich (now the Old Royal Naval College) on a cold and rainy Christmas Eve, 24 December 1805.
 It was carried to the former records room at the back of the Painted Hall (now the Nelson Room) where it was prepared for a lying-in-state.
-Nelson’s coffin lay in state in the Upper Hall, which was all draped in black for the occasion, from 5 to 7 January 1806, before being buried at St Paul’s Cathedral: thousands of people came to pay their respects.
+Nelson’s coffin lay in state in the Upper Hall, which was all draped in black for the occasion, from 5 to 7 January 1806, before his burial at St Paul’s Cathedral: thousands of people came to pay their respects.

 King George III awarded medals to the senior officers and captains of the ships of the line at Trafalgar but the Crown did not award medals to the junior officers and lower ranks until more than 40 years later.
 In 1847 Queen Victoria authorised the Naval General Service Medal for naval victories between 1793 and 1840, including Trafalgar.
 Veterans of Trafalgar who were still alive could wear the medal with the ‘TRAFALGAR’ clasp across the ribbon.

 Many of the seamen who had served at Trafalgar were admitted to the Royal Hospital for Seamen at Greenwich and spent the last days of their lives as Greenwich Pensioners.
 A photograph taken by John Havers in 1854 (below) shows a group of Pensioners, some of them wearing their recently awarded medals.
-They included Richard Baker (third from left), one of an unknown number of Black seamen who served in the British Navy at the Battle of Trafalgar.
+They include one of an unknown number of Black seamen who served in the British Navy at the Battle of Trafalgar.